Baked Bacon Recipe – How to Bake Bacon Two Ways

 But here’s a news flash: you don’t have to fry bacon.
 In fact, there’s a much easier method to cook bacon: you bake it!

-Baked in the oven on a rimmed baking pan lined with foil, which incidentally you can just throw away afterwards right along with the bacon grease, you’ll have nice flat bacon slices every time.
-You don’t even have to flip it over.
-It will be perfectly crisp every time.
-No splatters of grease on the stove or on you!
+Easiest clean-up.
+The bacon is baked in the oven on a rimmed baking pan lined with foil, which you can just throw away afterwards right along with the bacon grease.
+It’s o easy and no splatters of grease on the stove or on you!

 I like to buy center cut bacon because there is usually less fat.
 Choose what you like best.
-Thick sliced bacon will take slightly longer to bake.
-Always watch the bacon closely near the end of the baking time so you can take it out when it’s perfectly done.
-It crisps up quickly.
+Thick sliced bacon will take slightly longer to bake than thin cut bacon.

 How To Bake Bacon